 Imagine a marriage in which neither the man or woman says “I love you.”
 Ever.
 Sad, right?

 A large part of manhood is leadership.
-Good leadership doesn't mean that you can boss everyone around but it does mean that you accept the responsibility of making the best choices possible, living with the consequences of your actions, and being an example for others to follow.
-While modern American society appears to have put …
+Good leadership doesn’t mean that you can boss everyone around but it does … More

 We should treat marriage as though it were a priceless house that requires your constant attention in order to keep it at tip-top shape and even increase its value.